roccrtx/roccrtx/README.md

 - We are working hard to make it easy to use.

-A snippet of how to use nocc framework.
+A snippet of how to use rocc framework.

 - For one-sided operations